 Selecting the Right Awning Fabric and Awning Shape

-We can make awnings in any shape, and we will custom design awnings and canopies for your space.
+We can custom design awnings in any shape awnings and canopies for your space.
 Because our family has been designing, fabricating and installing custom awnings and canopies in the San Francisco Bay Area for more than 100 years, we know, and love to tell, the history of canvas awnings.
-Call us for new custom awnings or when your existing awnings need to be repaired or re-covered.

 This "wonder fiber" came into use in the late 1960's and is the primary awning fabric in use today.
 The fiber is formed from a vat of liquid acrylic.
 The material color is added to the liquid and mixed.
 Then the liquid is shot through small holes to produce fibers.
 These extruded fibers are collected and spun into yarn.
 Finally, the yarns are woven into fabric and treated with a fluorocarbon solution.
 Sunbrella® is the largest supplier of this UV-resistant fabric in the U.S., and Sattler from Europe has been making it as long as Sunbrella® and is equal in quality.
 UV-resistant Acrylic is also available with a urethane or vinyl backing bonded on.
 Because the color is throughout the fiber these materials are practically fade proof, with the blues lasting a little better than red, orange or yellow.
 The patent has expired on this acrylic blend and there are now many generic fabrics becoming available, which we have tested.
 Not all have performed well in our tests, but we continually assess new products to find strong, reliable, innovative fabrics.